 In autumn 2003 he was appointed as Goodwill Ambassador for the United Nations Development Programme (UNDP).
-In this capacity he has been on field visits to East Timor, Zambia, Haiti, Nepal, Botswana, Tanzania, Cambodia, Sierra Leone, Guatemala, Burundi and Mongolia.
+In this capacity he goes on an annual field visit to UNDP funded projects all over the world.
 In his work for UNDP, Crown Prince Haakon has put special emphasis on the fight to alleviate poverty – first through the UN’s Millennium Development Goals, and then through the Sustainable Development Goals adopted by the UN in 2015.

 The Crown Prince was an active member of the Young Global Leaders network from its establishment in 2005 and up to 2010.
 The network originated in the World Economic Forum, and consists of young leaders under 40 years old from various sectors and parts of the world.
 Between 2010 and 2017 the Crown Prince served as a member of the Young Global Leaders Foundation Board.

 One outcome of his participation in the Young Global Leaders network was the establishment of the Global Dignity organisation.
 In cooperation with the head of Operation Hope, John Bryant of the US, and Professor Pekka Himanen of Finland, the Crown Prince established this worldwide initiative in 2006 to promote values-based leadership.
 Each year Crown Prince Haakon took part in “Dignity Days” at schools throughout Norway until the activities were discontinued in Norway in 2016.
 The organisation has continued in many countries, however, and the Crown Prince has retained his role as international adviser.

 The Crown Prince has many leisure interests, including winter sports, water sports, film, literature and music.